chrissimpkins/markdown-cheat-sheet/README.md

 ## Description
-A cheat sheet for the Markdown syntax, written in Markdown with a dash of GitHub flavor... via [Sweetmeat](http://sweetme.at/2013/08/05/markdown-cheat-sheet/)
+A cheat sheet for the Markdown syntax, written in Markdown (meta...eh?) with a dash of GitHub flavor... via [Sweetmeat](http://sweetme.at/2013/08/05/markdown-cheat-sheet/)

 ## The Markdown Cheat Sheet